Yashovardhan-Singh/judgement-day-questions/The Candy Seller/problem.md

 # Problem Statement

-Divyansh is a professional dealer of speical _blue candies_.
+Divyansh is a professional dealer of speical _blue candies_ in MIT.
 Today he encountered a weird customer, who gave him an array of size `n` with each index representing a certain amount of money.

 He proposed a challenge for Divyansh that if he can find two indexes which sum up to the cost of the _special blue candies_ he would give him double the money, but if he failed Divyansh would have to give the candies to him for free.